Jake0Miller/Enigma/README.md

 # Functionality - 4

 Everything works and is pretty well tested.
 Special characters and such work.
 Crack works.
 CLI works.
-I did find that five-digit keys are not unique--there's more than one that cracks a message.
 So they don't always match

 # OOP - 4